-Six Ways to Bring Holiday Spirit to a Room Without a Traditional Christmas Tree
+6 Ways to Bring Holiday Spirit to a Room Without a Traditional Christmas Tree

 As fun and festive as Christmas trees can be, not everyone has room for one.
-"For most urban dwellers, there simply isn't enough space to add a Christmas tree into the mix," says Molly Torres Portnof of DATE Interiors.
-"You have to look to your walls, ceilings, door, and window frames for places to add holiday décor."
+Fortunately, there's an assortment of stylish ways to deck your smaller halls for the holidays.
+For example, instead of putting up your pine, look to your walls, ceilings, door, and window frames for places to add holiday cheer.

-Fortunately, there's an assortment of stylish ways to deck your smaller halls for the holidays—no Christmas tree necessary.
-"My family lived overseas in rural Africa for three years and we were forced to get creative about holiday décor, since there were no Christmas trees available," says Lauren Ramirez of Lauren Ramirez Interiors.
+If you're thinking through options for your home, consider small pieces that have a big design impact, says Lauren Ramirez of Lauren Ramirez Interiors.
+"My family lived overseas in rural Africa for three years and we were forced to get creative about holiday décor, since there were no Christmas trees available," she says.
 "I used stockings as the main focal point by hanging one for each member of the family on the wall above our fireplace with some red ribbons."

-Chicago-based interior designer Kate Taylor says decorating your windows is a beautiful alternative to having a Christmas tree in your home.
+Decorating your windows is a beautiful alternative to having a Christmas tree in your home, says Kate Taylor, an interior designer based in Chicago, Ill.
 "Adorning your windows with bows, wreaths, twinkle lights, and even strings of ornaments can make your space feel festive, but not crowded," she says.

-If you have a fireplace at home, Becky Shea recommends using it as a focal point for your holiday décor.
+If you have a fireplace at home, use it as a focal point for your holiday décor, recommends Becky Shea, an interior designer and lifestyle entrepreneur in New York City.
 "We love to use evergreen layered with juniper, eucalyptus, and dried florals," she says.
 "To give it even more character, pair wooden or ceramic elements to create a layered effect that gives volume to the mantel."

 If you don't have any organic items available, Breegan Jane, a Los Angeles-based designer, suggests grouping candles in warm, neutral colorways to add a bit of oomph to the scene.